refinedev/refine/documentation/docs/guides-and-concepts/auth/auth0.md

 ### Auth Provider

-In refine, Authentication and Authorization processes are performed with the auth provider.
+In refine, authentication and authorization processes are performed with the auth provider.
 Let's write a provider for Auth0.

 ```tsx title="App.tsx"
 import { Refine } from "@pankod/refine";